Zion station

 Zion is a small commuter railroad station on Metra's Union Pacific North Line located in Zion, Illinois.
-It is located on 2501 South Eden Road, near the intersection with Shiloh Boulevard, is 42.1 mi away from Ogilvie Transportation Center, the inbound terminus of the Union Pacific North Line, and also serves commuters who travel north to Kenosha, Wisconsin.
+It is located on 2501 South Eden Road, near the intersection with Shiloh Boulevard.
+It is 42.1 mi away from Ogilvie Transportation Center—the inbound terminus of the Union Pacific North Line, and also serves commuters who travel north to Kenosha, Wisconsin.
 Parking is available on both sides of the tracks, and one of the parking lots is along South Eden Road at Shiloh Boulevard.
 In Metra's zone-based fare system, Zion is in zone 4.
 As of 2018, Zion is the 185th busiest of Metra's 236 non-downtown stations, with an average of 110 weekday boardings.

-The structure at Zion Station is an unmanned decorative shelter.
+The structure at Zion Station is an unstaffed decorative shelter.
 In the building are some seats and also some shelves for book exchange.
 It also serves as a stop for passengers who visit Illinois Beach State Park.

-As of April 25, 2022, Zion is served by six trains in each direction on weekdays, by five inbound trains and seven outbound trains on Saturdays, and by three trains in each direction on Sundays.
+As of September 20, 2025, Zion is served by 19 trains (10 inbound, nine outbound) on weekdays, and by 16 trains (eight in each direction) on weekends and holidays.